Structure Generation¶

 5. Raise RuntimeError after max_attempts_per_atom consecutive failures

-from amorphouspy.structure import create_random_atoms
+from amorphouspy.fabrication import create_random_atoms

 atoms_list, atom_counts = create_random_atoms(